 Collaborative divorce—sometimes referred to as “friendly divorce”—has been an option for Texans since 2001.
 The goal of collaborative divorce is to help couples work out their problems together, in good faith and outside of the courtroom.
-The collaborative process does work well for some couples, but it isn’t the best option for everyone.
+The collaborative divorce process does work well for some couples but it isn’t the best option for everyone.

 Where did collaborative law originate?

 Frustrated with the litigious nature of the traditional divorce, Minnesota divorce attorney Stuart Webb founded the collaborative law process in 1990, and other family law attorneys soon followed suit.
 Their philosophy was pretty straightforward: Both spouses and their individual attorneys would sign a contract committing to negotiate sensibly and in good faith, and if the case ended up in court, both attorneys would pull out of the case.
 Since then, more collaborative practice family law firms have cropped up throughout the United States.

+What is collaborative divorce?
 How does collaborative divorce work in Texas?

 For the most part, Texas collaborative divorce follows the same basic philosophy established by the Minnesota attorneys.
-Each spouse comes to the table, in a neutral setting, with his or her attorney.
+Each spouse comes to the table, in a neutral setting, with his or her collaborative divorce attorney.
 During these sessions, the parties identify their goals and concerns, then work together to come to an agreement on a financial settlement, division of assets, spousal support, child custody and other concerns.

-In order to determine a fair and equitable division of property and spousal support, some couples invite specialists to help analyze the financial side of things.
+In order to determine a fair and equitable division of property and spousal support, some couples invite specialists in to help analyze the financial side of things.
 A family counselor may also enter the mix, especially when children are involved.

 Collaborative divorce in Texas usually involves less paperwork than a litigated divorce.
 Ultimately, three pleadings must be filed with the court, including the original petition, the collaborative law participation agreement and the final divorce decree.
 This can be a plus for couples that want to keep the details of their divorce as private as possible.